Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Applications of the 1-bit extraction method COMBINE

-In the online knapsack problem, an algorithm maintains a knapsack of capacity $C$ and receives items sequentially.
-Each item $i$ has an associated weight $w_i$ and value $v_i$.
-The objective criterion is to maximize the total value that can be packed in the knapsack subject to the capacity constraint $C$.
 The knapsack problem is a central problem in complexity theory and the analysis of algorithms, and is also well studied in the online literature beginning with Marchetti-Spaccamela and Vercellis \cite{Marchetti-SpaccamelaV95} who provide a non-constant inapproximation for deterministic online algorithms.
 This was extended by Zhou, Chakrabarty and Lukose \cite{ZhouCL08} who prove a randomized $\ln(U/L)$ inapproximation for the general knapsack where $U$ (respectively, $L$) is an upper (respectively, lower) bound on the value density of input items.
-A $\frac{1}{2}$-competitive randomized algorithm for the proportional knapsack is due independently to B{\"{o}}ckenhauer et al. \cite{bockenhauer2014online} and Han et al. \cite{han2015randomized} who prove that $\frac{1}{2}$ is the optimal randomized competitive ratio for randomized online algorithms without revoking.
-With revoking, Han et al. also provide a barely random $\frac{7}{10}$ algorithm for the proportional knapsack problem.
-Our ROM result for the general knapsack is based on the Han et al. $\frac{1}{2}$-competitive randomized online algorithm with revoking.
-Also very relevant to our work is the random order algorithms (without revoking) for the knapsack problem which is known as the knapsack secretary problem.
+A $2$-competitive randomized algorithm for the proportional knapsack problem is due independently to B{\"{o}}ckenhauer et al. \cite{bockenhauer2014online} and Han et al. \cite{han2015randomized} who prove that $2$ is the optimal randomized competitive ratio for randomized online algorithms without revoking.
+With revoking, Han et al. also provide a barely random $\frac{10}{7}$-competitive algorithm for the proportional knapsack problem.
+Our ROM result for the general knapsack problem is based on the Han et al. $2$-competitive randomized online algorithm with revoking.
+Also very relevant to our work is the random-order algorithms (without revoking) for the knapsack problem which is known as the knapsack secretary problem.
 Babaioff et al. \cite{BabaioffIKK07} initiated the study of the knapsack secretary problem and developed a $16e$ competitive algorithm.
-This was followed by the $8.06$ competitive algorithm of Kesselheinm et al. \cite{KesselheimRTV18} and the current best $6.65$ randomized ROM competitive algorithm of Albers, Khan and Ladewig \cite{AlbersL21}.
+This was followed by the $8.06$ competitive algorithm of Kesselheinm et al. \cite{KesselheimRTV18} and the current best $6.65$ randomized ROM competitive algorithm of Albers, Khan and Ladewig \cite{AlbersKhanLadewig2021}.
 Like the Garg et al. algorithm for interval selection, all these knapsack secretary algorithms are randomized and require knowledge of the number of input items.
-The latter two papers extend their results (with somewhat worst ratios) to GAP, the generalized assignment problem.
+The latter two papers extend their results (with somewhat worse ratios) to GAP, the generalized assignment problem.
 In contrast, we will derive a much simpler deterministic online algorithm for the knapsack problem using revoking instead of randomness.